-Valley Community Development Corporation will act as Program Administrator for the application and selection process to award one-time grants up to $10,000 for businesses located in Agawam, Easthampton, Granby, Hadley, Hatfield, South Hadley, Southampton, Southwick or Westhampton.
+Valley Community Development Corporation will act as Program Administrator for the application and selection process to award one-time grants up to $25,000 for businesses located in Agawam, Easthampton, Granby, Hadley, Hatfield, South Hadley, Southampton, Southwick, or Westhampton.

 NEED HELP ON YOUR APPLICATION?

-- The Center for Women & Enterprise: Info.CentralMA@CWEonline.org
+- The Center for Women & Enterprise –

-- MSBDC – Massachusetts Small Business Development Center Network
+- Massachusetts Small Business Development Center Network –

 Applicants must be able to provide supporting documents to show eligibility in all four of the following categories:

-- “Micro-enterprise” businesses (5 or fewer employees including owner) that were established prior to the pandemic (business must have been operating prior to 10/1/2019 to be eligible for assistance.
+- Applicants need to be a “Micro-enterprise” business (5 or fewer employees including owner) that was established in one of the participating towns prior to the date of the Governor’s declaration of the COVID-19 emergency (the business must have been operating prior to 3/10/2020).

 - Applicant must be able to show records that support a loss of income due to COVID-19.

 - Grant funds must be used to pay for expenses in the following categories:

 - Working Capital – Business operating expenses such as rent, utilities, and staffing.